Reading Blue Coat, Sonning

 Love dressing up in uniform and getting your hands dirty?
 Good news, you can join the Combined Cadet Force (Army, Navy and Air Force) here.
 The boys and girls love it, ultimately because it’s a lot fun.
 But while we’re standing attention, I should say it also develops confidence, character and leadership.

 They’re really good a public speaking and debating.
 Good skill to have, right?
 And there’s lots of support for anyone keen to get involved, with opportunities to compete nationally and internationally.
-Teams have travelled to Canada and Hong Kong.
+Teams have travelled to Canada and Hong Kong in the past.
 I suspect the kids probably put forward a persuasive argument (sorry).

 Lots learn an instrument or sing.
 And there’s opportunities to flex your musical muscles in a 60-strong choir, Chamber and Treble choirs, Barbershop group, Concert Band, Swing Band as well as rock and pop groups.
 The list is long.